NoshinXD/noshinxd.github.io/_pages/about.md

 <!-- My main research interest is to develop improved representation learning methods that have a solid interpretability based on the foundation of machine learning or probabilistic explanation.
 I wish to push the boundaries of deep models by learning better representations at scale.
 I am eager to persistently improve my levels of understandings in diverse areas of studies including but not limited to **1).
 Bayesian Machine Learning, 2).
 Fairness/Robustness in Machine Learning, 3).
 AI for Social Good (Healthcare)**. -->

 I am always on the lookout for exciting research collaborations that align with my research interests.
-If you have any potential opportunities or ideas, please don't hesitate to contact me via email.
+If you have any potential opportunities or ideas, feel free to contact me via email.

 <!-- <span style="color:red">Note: I am actively looking for PhD oppotunities in the cycle of Fall 2023.</span> -->